matthew-brett/barts-setup/barts_setup.md

 In order for Switcher Studio (on the IPAD) to get the video inputs, each of the IPHONE 12, IPHONE 8 and the MACBOOK run the Switcher Cast application.

-For the two IPHONES, we use Switcher Cast to transmit the *camera* video output.
+For the two IPHONES, we use the *Switcher Cast* application to transmit the *camera* video output.

 For the MACBOOK, we use Switcher Cast to transit the PROCLAIM OUTPUT.